xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 ### Step 3: carry out main calculation process

 Now *SolvPred* will generate a perturbated HSP matrix based on the absolute target.
-This is to apply a +/- 0.1 fluctuation (reflected by a Gaussian random number) to your target.
-(Otherwise you may receive a prediction with an accuarcy of the 16th decimal place, that, significantly shrinks the valid results.
-In addition, this step is to serve as a statistic stability check to filter out some unstable results, say, a tiny deviation in concentration, which is common in experimental operation, will lead to a large deviation in resulting HSP.)
+This is to apply a +/- 0.1 fluctuation (reflected by a Gaussian random number) to the target.
+(Please refer to the manuscript for explanation.)

 ```
 Generating perturbated target HSP matrix...
 Done.
 ```

-So far, the basic calculation has been finished.
+The basic calculation has been finished.

-You may see (and only see, hopefully) the time, date and version, license info again on your terminal:
+If calculation finishes successfully, the time, date and version, license info will be presented in the terminal:

 ```
 2023-01-22  10:15:54